-For information on how to shorten the sensor unit cable see .
+For information on how to shorten the sensor unit cable see Shorten the sensor unit cable on page 3.

 Reset to factory default settings

 Reset to factory default should be used with caution.
 A reset to factory default resets all settings, including the IP address, to the factory default values.